EPFL-LAP/fpga24-more-ooo/README.md

 chmod +x compile_simulate_test_baseline.sh
 bash ./compile_simulate_test_baseline.sh
 ```

+The previous commands do the following for each of the benchmarks, one after the other:
+1) Run our HLS flow to generate VHDL netlists
+2) Simulate the generated designs using Modelsim 20.1 to report the cycles count
+3) Run the HLS verifier to verify the correctness of our designs.

+The outcome of this step is the generation of the following reports for each benchmark in the Dynamatic/etc/dynamatic/fpga24-more-ooo/experiments/simulation_reports_ours/ directory for our tagged circuits' reports or Dynamatic/etc/dynamatic/fpga24-more-ooo/experiments/simulation_reports_baseline/ directory for our baseline's reports.
+For each of the following, benchmarkName is replaced with the corresponding benchmark name.
+1) benchmarkName_detailed_sim.rpt which contains the detailed report that records the outputs of the different passes of Dynamatic as well as outputs from the Modelsim simulation.
+2) benchmarkName_verification.rpt which reports the output of the HLS verifier.
+A "Pass" indicates the correcntess of the design.
+3) benchmarkName_cycles_count.rpt which contains the simulation time and the cycle count of the corresponding benchmark.

+If you would like to check the generated designs (HDL netlists), go to the Dynamatic/etc/dynamatic/fpga24-more-ooo/experiments/benchmarks/benchmarkName/hdl directory, where benchmarkName should be the name of the benchmark of your choice.

+If you would like to simulate the generated desgins using Modelsim, go to the Dynamatic/etc/dynamatic/fpga24-more-ooo/experiments/benchmarks/benchmarkName/sim/HLS_VERIFY directory where you will find the Modelsim project there.

 ### Synthesize and place and route
 [TO ADD the files needed for FP synthesis to the repo...]
 [Also, to require a specific path for Vivado's installation..]